 Yarnworker is for weavers who love to weave on the rigid-heddle loom

 From books and patterns, to online classes and weave-alongs, I create learning tools that help you build the skills you need to weave the cloth you want.
-My goal is not to tell you the best and only way to weave, but rather offer you best practices to get started and help you discover the techniques that work for you.
+My goal is not to tell you the best and only way to weave, but rather offer you best practices to get started and help you discover the techniques that work for you and allow you to fully express what you want to say.

 All Weavers Welcome